Notes on hyperelliptic mapping class groups: Hyperelliptic mapping class groups

 For a hyperbolic marked hyperelliptic surface $(S,\u,\cP)$, with these definitions, for a point $Q\in S\ssm\cP$, we get, by restriction of the usual Birman short exact sequence for the mapping class group of the marked surface $(S,\cP\cup\{Q\})$, the short exact sequences:

 where we let $\U(S,\cP,Q)$ be the stabilizer of the point $Q$ for the action of the hyperelliptic mapping class group $\U(S,\cP\cup\{Q\})$ on the set of marked points $\cP\cup\{Q\}$.

 \begin{remark}Note that, if the set of points $\cP$ is preserved by the hyperelliptic involution $\u$, then $(S\ssm\cP,\u)$ is a hyperelliptic surface.
-However, unlike the case of mapping class groups, the above definitions imply that, for $\cP\neq\emptyset$ and $(S,\cP)$ hyperbolic, we have:
+However, unlike the case of mapping class groups, for $\cP\neq\emptyset$ and $(S,\cP)$ hyperbolic, we have: